munificent/craftinginterpreters/book/the-lox-language.md

 <aside name="define">

-Speaking of terminology, some statically-typed languages like C make a distinction between *declaring* a function and *defining* it.
-The declaration binds the function's type to its name so calls can be type-checked but does not provide a body.
-The definition also fills in the body of the function so that it can be compiled.
+Speaking of terminology, some statically typed languages like C make a distinction between *declaring* a function and *defining* it.
+A declaration binds the function's type to its name so that calls can be type-checked but does not provide a body.
+A definition declares the function and also fills in the body so that the function can be compiled.

 Since Lox is dynamically typed, this distinction isn't meaningful.
 A function declaration fully specifies the function including its body.